gguo78/dp-rag/documents/report.md

 A (randomized) algorithm: $\mathcal {A}$ provides $(\epsilon,\delta)$-Differential Privacy *if and only if* for all event $S$ and neighboring datasets $D_0$ and $D_1$, we have:
 $$\Pr[{\mathcal {A}}(D_{0})\in S]\leq e^{\varepsilon }\Pr[{\mathcal {A}}(D_{1})\in S]+\delta$$

-This means that for datasets that differ by one individual (i.e. neighboring datasets) the algorithm's outputs are indistinguishable.
+This means that for datasets that differ by one individual (i.e. neighboring datasets) the algorithm's outputs are statistically indistinguishable.
 This property guarantees that no bit of information can reasonably be learned about an individual.
 See [@dwork2014algorithmic] for a thorough introduction to DP.

 ![A broad picture of the main problems to overcome when considering DP RAG](figures/noDP-RAG-privacy.svg){ width=100mm #fig:ragpriv }

-There are two main challenges to implementing RAG with DP guarantees (see @Fig:ragpriv).
-One is to aggregate the knowledge from many documents with DP, the other, more subtle, consists in selecting the most relevant documents without jeopardizing our ability to apply a DP mechanism downstream.
+The two main challenges to implementing RAG with DP guarantees (see @Fig:ragpriv) consist in:

+- aggregating the knowledge from many documents with DP,
+- and, more subtly, selecting the most relevant documents without jeopardizing our ability to apply a DP mechanism downstream.

 ![In DP-RAG, $k$ smaller queries are sent to the LLM, rather than a single query (approximately) $k$ times larger.](figures/DP-RAG.svg){ width=100mm #fig:dprag }

 ## Privacy Unit Preserving Document Retrieval

 As mentioned above, DP deals with the concept of *neighboring* datasets.
 For this reason, it is convenient to assign each document to one and only one individual, or *privacy unity* (PU).
 Adding or removing one PU, comes down to adding or removing one document.
-In this context, one should be careful with the selection of the top-k most relevant document.
+In this context, one should be careful with the selection of the top-k most relevant documents.
 Indeed, when selecting the top-k documents, adding or removing one document may affect the selection of other documents.

 In DP-RAG, the similarity of each document with the query is computed:
 $$s_1, s_2,\ldots, s_N = S(q, d_1), S(q, d_2), \ldots, S(q, d_N)$$